-Quantitative Measures
+Quantitative Standard

-A student must have successfully completed at least 75 percent of all the credits he or she has attempted at Southern New Hampshire University during the entire period of enrollment.
+A student must have successfully completed at least 67 percent of all the credits he or she has attempted at Southern New Hampshire University during the entire period of enrollment.
 Total credits earned divided by total credits attempted equals the percentage.

-- a.
-For the purposes of financial aid, a student may attempt a maximum number of credit hours based on his or her program of study, (not to include developmental and non-degree courses) less the total number of credits accepted for transfer from other institutions - Associate degree candidates may attempt a maximum of 90 credits. - Bachelor degree candidates may attempt a maximum of 180 credits. - Graduate degree candidates may attempt a maximum of eight years of study in a specific graduate program. - b.
-Credits attempted are those for which the student has enrolled as of the end of the add/drop or standard registration period. - c.
-Successful completion is defined as the assignment of a passing grade to the courses attempted and equates to the number of credits earned.
-Failure, withdrawal, incomplete or other designations to the courses attempted are not considered successful completion. - d.
-Repeated coursework: - Previously passed courses can be repeated, once failed courses are repeated they will be counted in the calculation of credits attempted. - Grades for repeated courses will not replace grades from same course attempted for SAP Calculations.
-GPA from SAP calculation could vary from Academic GPA since a previously passed course grade can be replaced with an improved grade. - e.
-Withdrawals: - In the SAP calculation are considered to be credits attempted but not earned.
+- All grades earned are considered toward cumulative GPA except for developmental and non-degree courses - For the purposes of financial aid, a student may attempt a maximum number of credit hours based on his or her program of study, less the total number of credits accepted for transfer from other institutions.
+All credits attempted will count toward maximum time frame except for remedial and non-degree courses. - Undergraduate programs of study must be no longer than 150% of published length of educational program. - The school must do a continual review of the student's progress toward completion.
+For example, if a Satisfactory Academic Progress (SAP) review shows that a student is at 110% of maximum time frame and cannot complete his/her program within 150 percent of allowable credits, all Federal Financial Aid (Title IV) must stop. - Associate degree candidates may attempt a maximum of 90 credits (150%). - Bachelor degree candidates may attempt a maximum of 180 credits (150%). - Graduate degree candidates may attempt a maximum of eight years of study in a specific graduate program. - Credits attempted are those for which the student has enrolled at the end of the add/drop or standard registration period. - Successful completion is defined as the assignment of a passing grade to the courses attempted and equates to the number of credits earned.
+Failure, withdrawal, incomplete or other designations to the courses attempted are not considered successful completion. - Repeated coursework: - Previously passed courses can be repeated once and be eligible for financial aid.
+Failed courses that are repeated will be counted in the calculation of credits attempted.